17–22 May 2026

 Contributed Oral Presentation

 The Liverpool Centre for Doctoral Training for Innovation in Data Intensive Science (LIV.INNO) continues to make significant progress in developing precision diagnostics for accelerator facilities.
-This contribution presents recent results from four projects that collectively demonstrate how data-intensive methods, advanced modelling and modern instrumentation can enhance measurements under...
+This talk presents recent results from four projects that collectively demonstrate how data-intensive methods, advanced modelling and modern instrumentation can enhance measurements under...

 Building timetable...